 To recruit and retain our NEOs, we enter into an employment agreement with each executive.
 Each agreement has a term of one year and renews automatically for successive one-year periods, unless earlier terminated.
 The agreements provide for a minimum base salary and short-term incentive target, which may be amended from time to time but not below the minimum level.
 The agreements provide for a certain position in terms of level and responsibilities and for the provision of severance benefits in the event of termination by the Company without "cause" or by the executive for "good reason."
 Cause is defined in the agreements as (i) gross negligence or willful misconduct, or willful failure to substantially perform the executive's duties under the agreement (other than due to physical or mental illness or incapacity), (ii) conviction of, or plea of guilty or nolo contendere to, or confession to, (A) a misdemeanor involving moral turpitude or (B) a felony (or the equivalent of a misdemeanor or felony in a jurisdiction other than the United States), (iii) willful breach of a material provision of the agreement, (iv) knowing willful violation of the Company's written policies that the Board determines is detrimental to the best interests of the Company, (v) fraud or misappropriation, embezzlement or material misuse of funds or property belonging to the Company, or (vi) use of alcohol or drugs that interferes with the performance of the executive's duties.
-Good reason is defined in the agreement, (iii) a reduction of the executive's base salary or target bonus potential, and (iv) under certain specified conditions, relocation or a requirement to work from a location other than the principal place of employment.
+Good reason is defined in the agreement to include any of (i) a material diminution of title, position or responsibilities, (ii) a material breach by the Company of any terms of the employment agreement, (iii) a reduction of the executive's base salary or target bonus potential, and (iv) under certain specified conditions, relocation or a requirement to work from a location other than the principal place of employment.